H-Mateus/spinal-studies-rjah-site/content/post/org_mode_basics_2020-12-03/index.md

 {{< figure src="/images/red_panda.jpg" caption="Figure 1: I know the feeling panda..." >}}

-And if you're wonding about the captions, just add header on the line above whatever you want caption:
+And if you're wondering about the captions, just add header on the line above whatever you want caption:

 `#+CAPTION: caption text goes here` <br />
-`thing you want a caption on (normally an image or table)`
+`thing you want a caption on goes here(normally an image or table)`

 ## Symbols and equations {#symbols-and-equations}